Kenneth Branagh: 2021–present

 Best Picture and Best Director.
 Branagh won the Academy Award for Best Original Screenplay.
 He also won the BAFTA Award for Outstanding British Film.

 He reprised his role as Hercule Poirot in 2022's Death on the Nile, a sequel to Murder on the Orient Express which he also directed.
 In March 2021, Branagh signed on to direct a biopic of music group the Bee Gees.
 In March 2022, it was revealed that Branagh left the project due to scheduling conflicts and was replaced by John Carney.
 In October 2022, it was announced that Branagh would direct and star in a third Poirot film titled A Haunting in Venice, based on Christie's Hallowe'en Party.
 Branagh reunited with Christopher Nolan, portraying the Danish physicist Niels Bohr in the war epic Oppenheimer (2023).
 That same year Branagh returned to the West End stage directing and acting in the title role in a stage adaptation of William Shakespeare's King Lear at the Wyndham's Theatre in London.
 Arifa Akbar of The Guardian wrote of the production: "although Branagh delivers his Lear with slick, almost playful efficiency, it is not his towering achievement".
 The production is set to have an Off-Broadway transfer at The Shed in the Fall of 2024.
 In May 2024, it was announced Branagh would write and direct the psychological thriller film The Last Disturbance of Madeline Hynde, starring Jodie Comer; the film is expected to enter production in August 2024.
-In June 2025 it was reported that Branagh will play the husband of Miranda Priestly in The Devil Wears Prada 2, scheduled to be released in 2026.
+In June 2025 it was reported that Branagh will play the husband of Miranda Priestly, played by Meryl Streep, in The Devil Wears Prada 2, which was released in 2026.
+In September 2025, it was announced Branagh would return to the Royal Shakespeare Company for two plays in 2026, playing Prospero in The Tempest and Lopakhin in The Cherry Orchard.